I really like Playa del Carmen.

 After five months in cloud-filled Colombia, I left earlier than planned and came to basically the only country with totally open borders.
 I’d already been to Mexico many times and felt neutral about it.
 After all, I’m basically from the northern part of Mexico: California.

 I chose Playa del Carmen because my buddy was already here, posting daily sun-filled Instagram stories at the beach.
-And, am I glad!
+And, am I glad I came!

 This place is not only already awesome, but it actually has a lot of future potential.

-If you have anything to add to this guide, please post a comment below.
+If you have any things to add to my Playa del Carmen guide, please post a comment below.